Autism and the Holidays

-- Prepare your child for how long the event/gathering will last, how many people will be there, and what activities are planned.
+- Prepare your child for how long the event/gathering will last, how many people will be there, and what planned activities.

 - Find out what’s on the menu so you can bring along similar items that are safe for your child to eat.
-Consider bringing enough for your child to share with everyone so they don’t feel singled out eating something that’s different from everyone else.
+Consider bringing enough for your child to share with everyone, so they don’t feel singled out eating something different from everyone else.

 - Ask if you can help plan the party and include activities that your child enjoys.